 This whole virtual connection is not going away.
 Quite the opposite really… it’s only just begun.
 The new era of virtual working is on the rise with or without COVID.
 People want freedom.
 They want flexibility.
-They want options to earn the high wages from living in a city, but actually live 80% of their time in the countryside.
+They want options to earn high wages from living in a city but actually live 80% of their time in the countryside.
 Hence, the virtual world is going to continue to be ‘a thing’ whether you are a fan or not.
-And businesses are not fighting that quite as enthusiastically you'd think.
+And businesses are not fighting that quite as enthusiastically as you’d think.
 A company saves on office space.
-Bosses doesn't have to deal with its workers being late because of traffic or a cancelled train.
-So this virtual working, it's here to stay.
+Bosses don’t have to deal with their workers being late because of traffic or a cancelled train.
+So this virtual working, it’s here to stay.

 - Research the person you are meeting with by reviewing their LinkedIn and company.
 Write down 5-10 questions in advance and lay them out in front of you before you join the session.
 Why do you want to network with them?
 What are you hoping to learn or gain from this conversation?
 Sometimes conversations don’t flow as naturally as you would like in a virtual world.
 Preparing a few questions allows you to draw on your notes throughout your conversation and keep the content flowing in the direction you would like.